-Diabetes, Basic Facts for the beginner Diabetic.
-Live Well while Managing your Health.
+Diabetes: Facts for the Beginner Diabetic: You Can Live Well While Managing your Health.

 Your Doctor has just told you that you are Diabetic, so now what are you going to do?
 Read this article and understand the basics of this disease called Diabetes.

-Most people do not realize that over 8%, or around 29-million Americans, of all ages, have Diabetes, either Type-1 or Type-2.
+Most people do not realize that data from 2015 states that over 9.4% of the population, or around 30-million Americans, of all ages, have Diabetes, either Type-1 or Type-2.

 And, sad to say one in four diabetics are walking around and don’t even know that they have this disease.